-While not nearly as famous as our iconic Girl Scout Cookies, our annual Girl Scout Fall Product Program features a wide variety of goodies, like nuts, candy, magazines, and mugs that help teach critical business skills and fund our girls’ amazing adventures.
+While not nearly as famous as our iconic Girl Scout Cookies, our annual Girl Scout Fall Product Program features a wide variety of goodies, like nuts, candy, and magazines that help teach critical business skills and fund our girls’ amazing adventures.

 Pin this post for later!

-During my 13 years as a Girl Scout, I sold nuts, candy, and magazines every year—unfortunately, no scented candles, mugs, or seed pots since this was before the online sales program was an option.
+During my 13 years as a Girl Scout, I sold nuts, candy, and magazines every year.
 In addition to preparing me and my Girl Scout sisters for cookie season, participating in the fall product program has many other benefits, and I want to share them with you—that way your troop can have an awesome fall product program, too!

 Why should you participate in the Fall Product Program?

 For starters, the fall product program is one of the best ways for girls to start earning troop funds, that way they don’t have to wait until late-spring after cookie season to start having fun (and troop leaders don’t need to spend any of their own money to fund the troop).
 The costs of extracurricular activities can add up pretty quickly, and for most troops, participating in the fall product program and the Girl Scout Cookie Program covers the program’s various expenses, like annual membership dues, uniforms, troop shirts, activity registration fees, and troop meeting supplies, just to name a few.

 In addition to start-up funds, the fall product program provides girls with valuable skills, such as customer service, organizational skills, creative problem-solving, money handling, marketing savvy, and goal-setting.
-Whether she’s taking online orders, going door-to-door, or working a booth sale with her Girl Scout sisters, the fall product program gives girls the chance to put their skills into action, show off their Girl Scout spirit, and let their confidence soar as they interact with their customers.
+Whether she’s taking online orders or going door-to-door with her Girl Scout sisters, the fall product program gives girls the chance to put their skills into action, show off their Girl Scout spirit, and let their confidence soar as they interact with their customers.

 With all this in mind, here are 5 key ways to help your girls have a successful fall product program:

 1. Set a troop goal